HassaanAbbasi/Diqtionary/README.md

 ![Words with spaces](demo/dict1.gif)

-Words with many definitions are displayed in a scroll box.
+Words with many definitions are displayed in a scroll box:

 ![Words with many definitions](demo/dict2.gif)

-Lets the user know when a word isn't in the dictionary.
+Lets the user know when a word isn't in the dictionary:

 ![Word not found detection](demo/dict5.gif)